 Personal Injury Attorneys in Houston, Texas Can Help

 If you or a loved one have been hurt in an accident, you may have suffered a minor traumatic brain injury.
 If this is the case, it’s important that you receive the proper medical care.
 You’ll want to contact a personal injury attorney in Houston, Texas as soon as possible following your injury.
 Your lawyer will protect your rights and make sure you receive the compensation you deserve for your injuries.

 Some fo the damages associated with a minor TBI include:

 - Medical bills – Your lawyer will demand that the defendant compensate you for both past medical bills and future medical bills.
 Because you’ll need to get constant updates on your medical condition, you’ll rack up medical bills for months or even years.
 The defendant should reimburse you for these expenses.

 - Lost wages – Even with a minor TBI, you’ll probably miss some time from work.
 If you miss more than a week, your lawyer will demand that you be compensated for this time.
 Keep in mind, if you only miss a few days, your lawyer is not going to file a lawsuit.
 The claim has to be substantial enough to warrant a claim or lawsuit.

 - Pain and suffering – You are allowed to claim pain and suffering in Texas.
 If your injuries caused any emotional pain or stress, your lawyer will demand compensation.

-Contact your Houston personal injury lawyer today to schedule your free initial consultation.
+Contact McDonald Worley today to schedule your free initial consultation.
 It’ll give you a chance to meet with an attorney and see what your case may be worth.
 He can also answer any questions you may have.
 And remember – you pay nothing until you win your case!